 You must provide a health and character declaration.

-You must declare if you have been convicted of any criminal offence or issued with a formal caution.
+You must declare if you have been charged, convicted of any criminal offence (including a conditional discharge) or issued with a formal caution.

 You will be asked to declare if you have been subject to any adverse determination that your fitness to practise is impaired by a professional or regulatory body (including those responsible for regulating or licensing a health and social care profession).

 Your character is central to the Code.
-This requirement asks you to declare that your health and character are sufficiently good to enable you to practise safely and effectively, and to declare any cautions or convictions.
+This requirement asks you to declare that your health and character enables you to practise safely and effectively.
 You don’t need to collect evidence to prove you meet this requirement – you just need to complete the declarations when making your application.